Orientation disparity in GaN/graphene/$m$-sapphire: control-based re-examination of thru-hole epitaxy

-This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (NRF-2021R1A5A1032996, RS-2023-00240724) and through Korea Basic Science Institute (National research Facilities and Equipment Center) grant (2021R1A6C101A437) funded by the Ministry of Education.
+This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government (MSIT) (RS-2021-NR060087, RS-2023-00240724) and through Korea Basic Science Institute (National research Facilities and Equipment Center) grant (2021R1A6C101A437) funded by the Ministry of Education.